The Geometry of some Fibonacci Identities in the Hosoya Triangle: Properties of the Pascal triangle that extend to the Hosoya triangle

-An additional configuration that yields a geometry and an identity we can explore is a \emph{triangle configuration} as seen in Figure \ref{Tsticks}(a).
+An additional configuration that yields a geometry and an identity that we can explore is a \emph{triangle configuration} seen in Figure \ref{Tsticks}(a).

-If we take the triangle configuration as in Figure \ref{Tsticks} part (a) then $a+b-c$ is a Fibonacci number.
+If we take the triangle configuration as in Figure \ref{Tsticks} Part (a) then $a+b-c$ is a Fibonacci number.
 Note that $a$ and $b$ are points constituting the top oblique side of the triangle and the points $b$ and $c$ are points along the same vertical line at a distance two from each other.
-The triangle may be oriented to the left or to the right, the orientation does not change this result.
-In particular, if $a=H(n+1,r-1)$, $b=H(n,r)$, and $c=H(n+2,r+1)$ then $a+b-c= F_{2r-n+1}$.

-The algebraic proof of this property is easy using the definition of the coordinates of each entry $H(r,k)$ of the Hosoya triangle.
+So, if $a=H(n+1,r-1)$, $b=H(n,r)$, and $c=H(n+2,r+1)$, then $a+b-c= (-1)^{r-n+1} F_{2 r-n}$.
+This can be stated as the following proposition.